Calorie: History

 The term "calorie" comes from Latin calor 'heat'.
 It was first introduced by Nicolas Clément, as a unit of heat energy, in lectures on experimental calorimetry during the years 1819–1824.
 This was the "large" calorie.
 The term (written with lowercase "c") entered French and English dictionaries between 1841 and 1867.

-The same term was used for the "small" unit by Pierre Antoine Favre (chemist) and Johann T. Silbermann (physicist) in 1852.
+The same term was used for the "small" unit by Pierre Antoine Favre (chemist) and Jean Thiébault Silbermann (physicist) in 1852.

 In 1879, Marcellin Berthelot distinguished between gram-calorie and kilogram-calorie, and proposed using "Calorie", with capital "C", for the large unit.
 This usage was adopted by Wilbur Olin Atwater, a professor at Wesleyan University, in 1887, in an influential article on the energy content of food.

-The smaller unit was used by U.S. physician Joseph Howard Raymond, in his classic 1894 textbook A Manual of Human Physiology.
+The smaller unit was used by U.S. physician Joseph Howard Raymond, in his 1894 textbook A Manual of Human Physiology.
 He proposed calling the "large" unit "kilocalorie", but the term did not catch on until some years later.

 The small calorie (cal) was recognized as a unit of the CGS system in 1896, alongside the already-existing CGS unit of energy, the erg (first suggested by Clausius in 1864, under the name ergon, and officially adopted in 1882).

 In 1928, there were already serious complaints about the possible confusion arising from the two main definitions of the calorie and whether the notion of using the capital letter to distinguish them was sound.

 The joule was the officially adopted SI unit of energy at the ninth General Conference on Weights and Measures in 1948.
 The calorie was mentioned in the 7th edition of the SI brochure as an example of a non-SI unit.

-The alternate spelling calory is a less-common, non-standard variant.
+The alternate spelling calory is a less-common, non-standard variant, no longer in use.